huntergrean/practice_notes/as_mvp.md

  *Answered* and *unanswered* are links to be able to filter the questions viewed

-On the page itself will be a preview of the question, a preview of the answer.
+On the page itself will be a preview of the first question, a preview of the answer if answered.
+If not, then "UNANSWERED" will appear next to it.
 Scrolling down will reveal more questions.

 **Screen 2:** Answered question